hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 The Soulo is the best 1-person tent for harsh weather conditions while the Unna is more versatile, bigger and a bit lighter than the Soulo.
 Personally, I prefer the Unna because it's freestanding and is very versatile.

-Which tent would you choose for your next kayaking or packrafting adventure?
-Leave a comment below!

 [1]:	http://www.hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/
 [2]:	http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/